 Some require you to provide your own Z-Wave or Zigbee smart home hub, like an Amazon Echo Plus, or one produced by Samsung SmartThings.
 These hubs act as middlemen between your smartphone and the bulbs (and other smart home devices).

-Renters are unlikely to have any issues no matter system they buy, unless your landlord has imposed some restrictions on the property's router.
+Renters are unlikely to have any issues no matter what system they buy, unless the landlord has imposed some restrictions on the property's router.
 In our experience, you are free to plug in your own router and control the home's network however you like.

 Check your fittings

-The first thing you should do is check what fittings your current lights use.
+The first thing you should do is check what fittings your current lights use, and what size and shape the bulbs are.
 Do they have a screw or bayonet connection, and what size is it?
 Are they regular bulbs or spotlights?

-It could be worth checking with your landlord — you never know, they might agree to changes because they like the idea of the property being smart bulb-friendly — but you will likely be stuck with the current fittings.
+It could be worth checking with your landlord — you never know, they might agree to changes because they like the idea of the property being smart bulb-friendly — but you will likely be stuck with the current fittings, and have to shop accordingly.

 Some systems (like Philips Hue and Ikea Tradfri) include switches, dimmers and motion sensors, but these are wireless so can be placed anywhere and don't need fitting to the walls.